andressamaranha/projeto/README.md

 Esse projeto está sob a licença MIT.

-Feito com amor by ANDRESSA aluna da Rocketseat :wave: [Partcipe da nossa comunidade!](https://discord.gg/rocketseat)
+Feito com amor by ANDRESSA